-“Well, we’ve had a lot of customers that chose our solution over theirs, and there are folks that chose them over us.
+Try this: “Well, we’ve had a lot of customers choose our solution over theirs, and there are folks that choose them over us.
 It really comes down to what’s important to them.
 What’s your top priority when choosing a new solution?”

 26. “What Makes You Different?”

-Don’t fall into the trap of feature listing.
-Chances are the prospect isn’t going to care about many of them.
-Use this opportunity to find areas of focus most important to them and concentrate the conversation there.
+Don’t start feature-listing.
+Chances are that the prospect just won’t care about many of them.
+Instead, use this opportunity to find the areas of focus that are most important to them, and concentrate the conversation there.

 27. “Do You Have This Feature?”

-Customers often ask a question for a reason and want to understand that reason before you answer it.
+Customers often ask a question for a reason.
+You want to understand that reason before you give an answer.

 28. Bad Online Reviews

 Get to the bottom of exactly what they read so you can broach it appropriately.
-Validate their concerns and move to assure them that it won’t be their experience if you are confident it won’t.
+Validate their concerns and assure them that it won’t be their experience (so long as you’re confident that it won’t).

-Ask for an example of why that feature or functionality is considered necessary to the prospect.
-You may find that the thing isn’t that important, or you have a workaround.
-Or, maybe your solution isn’t a fit for this customer.
+Ask for an example of why the prospect considers that feature or functionality to be necessary.
+You may find that the thing isn’t that important, or you have a workaround…or maybe your solution just isn’t a good fit for this customer.

 “Not the Right Person” Sales Objections

-B2B buying is complex, and we know there’s an average of six to 10 decision makers part of the buying process.
-So, it’s not uncommon for you to hear that you’re not talking to the right people.
+B2B buying is complex, and we know the number of stakeholders involved in the buying process continues to increase.
+So it’s not uncommon for you to hear that you’re not talking to the right people.
 Try some of the responses below if you’re coming up against these sales objections.

 30. “I’m Not the Decision Maker”

-Assure them that you’re not pushing them along the sales process if they aren’t ready while also asking who that decision maker might be.
+Assure them that you’re not pushing them along the sales process if they aren’t ready, while also gathering info on who that decision maker might be.

 Ask your prospect to forward on to the relevant parties.
-It’s a much lower commitment from the buyer and a deeper way to get into an account.
+It requires way less commitment from stakeholders, and it’s a great way to get deeper into the account.
 Plus, if you use a solution like Vidyard, video view notifications let you know exactly when someone watches your video, so you can follow up right away.

-If you face reluctance to introduce yourself to others in the group, you may not have a real deal on your hands, and it may be time to let it go.
+If prospects are reluctant to introduce you to others in the group, you may not have a real deal on your hands, and it may be time to let it go.

 32. “I Need to Talk to My Boss”

 This could again be just a brush-off response.
 Sometimes, folks don’t want to be straightforward with you.
 Try a probing follow-up to see if you can get to the bottom of this objection.
-Rather than getting ghosted down the line, see if it’s just a ‘no’ vs. needing to get the boss involved.
+Rather than getting ghosted down the line, see if it’s actually just a “no” masquerading a need to get the boss involved.

 33. “I’m Not the Right Person”

 This could be a dead end, but the door isn’t necessary shut just yet.
-Try to find out who the right person would be.
-If you ask for a small favor before asking your main question can depressurize the ask, and you might have more success finding out who that person is.
+Try to find out who the right person is.
+If you frame it as a favor, it can depressurize the ask, and you might have more success in getting the answer you need.

-If you can get that referral, follow up with that person and mention that [Initial contact] sent you over to chat.
+If you can get that referral, follow up with that person and mention that the initial contact sent you over to chat.

-The above information should give you excellent blanket coverage to handle the most common sales objections.
-But if not, we’ve got three universal ways for you to handle any sales objection that comes your way.
+The information above should give you excellent blanket coverage to handle the most common sales objections.
+But if not, we’ve got three universal ways for you to handle just about any sales objection that comes your way:

 It might seem obvious or simple, but asking this question almost always makes the prospect elaborate more on what they’ve said.

-Try waiting two-to-three seconds before responding to the objection (silence makes most people uncomfortable) and see if they elaborate on what they’ve told you before going into your complete objection handling.
+Try waiting two to three seconds before responding to the objection.
+Silence makes people uncomfortable, and it can prompt them to elaborate on what they’ve told you in order to fill the gap.

-Note: this won’t work on cold calls, as they’ll likely hang up on you.
+Note: This won’t work on cold calls.
+They’ll probably just hang up on you.

 The best way to handle sales objections is to prevent them before prospects can present them.

-If you’re getting tons of knee-jerk reactions like many of the ones listed above, then you may be coming off too much like a salesperson when you cold call people—work on improving your opener and tone.
+If your cold calls are getting tons of knee-jerk objections, then you may be coming off as too much of a salesperson.
+Work on improving your opener and tone.

 If you’re getting many sales objections later in the sales cycle, your qualification and discovery may be falling short.
 Head back to the drawing board.
 Identify your ICP, laser-focus on customers who will find your solution helpful, and ask lots of questions.